Club Competition

 • 3rd Place – 1 point

-These points will go towards your yearly total that will determine Brewer of the Year.
+These points will go towards your yearly total that will determine Brewer of the Year and the Croucher Cup.
 Don’t know what Brewer of the Year is, go here!

 Competition Themes